What To Wear Under A Wetsuit for Kayaking: The Complete Guide

 You're sitting for hours in a kayak cockpit.
 That means:

-- Different chafing points than standing water sports
+- Different chafing patterns than surfing or swimming

 The Paddle Movement

-- Under your arms (hundreds of strokes per hour)
+- Under your arms (hundreds of strokes per hour against the shaft)

-- At your waist where the PFD sits
+- At your waist where the sprayskirt or PFD creates pressure

 The Entry/Exit Challenge